dotnet/docfx/README.md

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

+## Contributors & Thank You
+Thanks go to our community of developers who have helped improve the quality of *DocFX* by helping with code contributions.
+Contributors:

 ## License
 *DocFX* is licensed under the [MIT license](LICENSE).